How to Remove Juice/Vig from Sports Betting Odds

 Why Remove the Juice?

-It's important to remove the juice on each implied probability so you can see what true odds are for each game.
+It's important to remove the juice on each implied probability so you can see what the true odds are for each game.
 That way, you're getting a more accurate picture of what the sportsbook and betting market really thinks of each team.

-If you're projecting games on your own using some sort of formula or model, you'll want to compare to the true price to calculate your edge.
+If you're projecting games on your own using some sort of formula or model, you'll want to compare them to the true price to calculate your edge.

 If you'd like to learn more about betting on football, here is a list of recommended resources to check out: